espressif/esp-serial-flasher/examples/esp32_example/README.md

 ## Overview

 This example demonstrates how to flash an Espressif SoC (target) from another MCU (host) using `esp_serial_flasher`.
-Two ESP32 chips are used in this case.
 Binaries to be flashed from the host MCU to the Espressif SoC can be found in [binaries](../binaries/) folder and are converted into C-array during build process.

 The following steps are performed in order to re-program targets memory: